EU Parliament Monitor โ€” API Documentation - v0.8.49

 Enable democratic transparency by providing automated, multilingual coverage of European Parliament activities through a secure, maintainable static site architecture.

-• TypeScript Source: All source code in src/ written in TypeScript (strict mode), compiled via tsc to scripts/ (ES2024 target)
+• TypeScript Source: All source in src/ written in TypeScript 6.0.3 (strict, ESM, "type": "module"), compiled via tsc โ€” rootDir: ./src, outDir: ./scripts, target: ES2025, module: NodeNext

 ๐Ÿ‘ค User Focus: Shows how different user types interact with the EU Parliament Monitor system and what external systems it depends on.